linkerd/linkerd-failover/README.md

 The following Helm values are available:

 - `labelSelector`: determines which `TrafficSplit` instances to consider for failover.
-It defaults to `managed-by=linkerd-failover`.
+It defaults to `app.kubernetes.io/managed-by=linkerd-failover`.

 ## Installation